TomNussbaumer/scratchpad/docker-tips-and-tricks.md

 ### Using Environment Variables

-You can use environment variables anywhere in a Dockerfile:
+You can use environment variables which are specified in the same Dockerfile anywhere in it:

 ```
 ##-------------------------------------------------------